Bruin-Dev/Intelygenz/README.md

 - Automation-engine is deployed in [Kubernetes](https://kubernetes.io/docs/home/) cluster using [EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

-- Additionaly we use [KRE](https://konstellation-io.github.io/website/) proyect for IA, it has been deployed as well in a [Kubernetes](https://kubernetes.io/docs/home/) cluster using [EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) for each of the necessary environments.
+- Additionally we use [KRE](https://konstellation-io.github.io/website/) project for IA, it has been deployed as well in a [Kubernetes](https://kubernetes.io/docs/home/) cluster using [EKS](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) for each of the necessary environments.

 **NOTE:** *to edit KRE environments we need to use specific commits messages to trigger pipeline jobs, see the [Commit Message Format](#commit) for more info.*
 ## Access Control